 All DAs are required to maintain a valid Inter-bank GIRO (IBG) with Singapore Customs to make the payment of duties,taxes, fees, penalties and other charges on services offered by Singapore Customs from your bank account to Singapore Customs directly.
 The IBG application usually requires 3 to 4 weeks for the bank's approval.
-The IBG application form and procedures can be found here.
+The IBG application procedures can be found here.

 Depending on your DA Account registration validity, you are required to renew your DA Account every 1, 2 or 3 years.
 The entity’s Key Personnel and Primary Contact Person will receive a reminder at least 1 month before the expiry date to renew the account.

 When applying for or renewing a DA Account, you will be assessed based on the assessment criteria under the DA Governance Framework illustrated below.

 A DA must minimally possess the basic qualities (shown in red in the illustration) and should take pro-active steps to ensure compliance if they have self-assessed to be lacking in those areas.
 The desirable qualities (shown in black) are areas that DAs should also ideally achieve.

 When going through the checklist, DAs should answer "Yes" if they are able to fulfil and demonstrate the described requirement; or "No" if they are not able to fulfil, or can only partially fulfil the requirement.